redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.objectives.md

 After completing the lesson, students will be able to:

 - demonstrate understanding of the structure of HTML

-- understand the usage of tags and elements in the document
+- demonstrate understanding the usage of tags and elements

+- able to write HTML code